fast food

 Let us look at just one of these products: fast food.
 No one really believes fast food is healthy, just that it is fast, cheap, and for the purveyors, profitable.
 We pretend that unhealthiness of these food products does not matter, that the pros of eating these products (cheap, fast) override the cons (empty calories devoid of nutrients but high in sugars, hydrogenated fats and chemical additives) and that any potential ill-effects of these foods, harm only those who consume these foods.
 Neither is true, but this is the promise of the industrial engine.

-When the niggling awareness of the unhealthiness risks shattering our illusions, and no longer concede to mythical harmlessness of these products, we fall back to the tried and true economic arguments.
+When the niggling awareness of the unhealthiness risks shattering our illusions, and we can no longer concede to mythical harmlessness of these products, we fall back to the tried and true economic arguments.
 Fast food offers cheap food for low income individuals, provides jobs and drives economic development.
-So what if the products are not quite healthy.
+So what if the products are not quite healthy?
 Calories are calories.
 Jobs are jobs.
-These are clear benefits, we tell ourselves; forgetting, of course, that these jobs, for most part, reinforce the need for the low cost food products that then drives broad swaths of human and environmental illness.
+These are clear benefits, we tell ourselves; forgetting, of course, that these jobs, for most part, reinforce the need for the low cost food products that drives broad swaths of human and environmental illness.

 If we momentarily recognize the unhealthiness of these products, economics force our capitulation.
 Sure, there are hundreds of chemical additives in these foods, many considered carcinogenic.
 Sure these foods are the single largest contributor to chronic illness in the US; to hyperglycemia, dyslipidemia and the general metabolic dysfunction that accounts for up to 80% of the disease processes plaguing American healthcare.
 No matter, this industry provides jobs and generates profit.
 How much?
 The ~200,000 fast food restaurants in the US employ almost 4 million people and generate a $239 billion dollars a year and $570 billion worldwide.